-With this document we aim to provide an easy-tounderstand guide advising where to report different animal welfare problems to, and ensuring the issue is addressed as quickly as possible.
+With this document we aim to provide an easy-to-understand guide advising where to report different animal welfare problems to, and ensuring the issue is addressed as quickly as possible.

 Different agencies have different powers and responsibilities for farm livestock, pet animals and wildlife.
 There are grey areas and a number of bodies can respond in some situations and to add to the difficulties many local authorities and police forces have increasingly limited resources.
 Additionally the RSPCA has no statutory duty to deal with animal cruelty and receives no government funding for its work but instead relies on donations from the public for all its activities.
-The RSPCA has around 270 inspectors to cover the whole of England and Wales, investigating in the region of 160,000 complaints each year.
+The RSPCA has around 340 uniformed officers to cover the whole of England and Wales, investigating more than 51,000 complaints each year.